 Wrap Each Bottle

-Place a bottle on its side perpendicular to the corner of the top sheet of paper.
+- Place a bottle on its side, perpendicular to the corner of the top sheet of paper.
 Leave enough room at the corner to be able to start wrapping the bottle.

-Box up the Wine and Liquor Bottles
+Box Up the Wine and Liquor Bottles

-Load the Box
+Load the Boxes

 If you're moving yourself, make sure you place each wine or liquor box on the floor or bed of the moving truck.
 Do not stack the boxes on top of furniture or other boxes.
 Also make sure they are not near the truck's loading door or tailgate because items that shift can fall out when you open the door.